Take photos in manual (Professional) mode on the moto z3 play

 Restore default settings

-- On the viewfinder, check that you're in Manual mode.
+1. On the viewfinder, check that you're in Image Manual mode.

-- To restore all settings, touch and then
+• To restore all settings, touch Image and then Image

-- To restore one setting, touch its icon and then
+• To restore one setting, touch its icon and then Image

 Set file format (JPEG, RAW)